tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Iron Vigil

-**Casting Time/Duration**: 10 minutes**/**8 hours
+**Casting Time/Duration:** 10 minutes**/**8 hours

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: You invoke your dedication to your god and let it wash your fatigue and needs from you.
+**Effect:** You invoke your dedication to your god and let it wash your fatigue and needs from you.
 Iron Vigil fulfills your body's need for food and water when you perform it and allows you to remain aware and alert while taking an extended rest anytime during the ritual's duration.

 #### Speak with Dead

-**Casting Time/Duration**: 10 minutes**/**10 minutes
+**Casting Time/Duration:** 10 minutes**/**10 minutes

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: You ask the corpse of an intelligent creature questions and receive answers.
+**Effect:** You ask the corpse of an intelligent creature questions and receive answers.
 The corpse knows what the creature knew in life, what has occurred near the corpse, and no more; the spirit has (usually) moved on to another plane and is not present in the body.

-**Skill Check**: Your Religion check result determines the number of questions you can ask.
+**Skill Check:** Your Religion check result determines the number of questions you can ask.

 | Religion Check Result | Number of Questions |
 | --------------------- | ------------------- |